NEXT Renewable Fuels Agrees to Terminate Business Combination with Industrial Tech Acquisition II, Inc.

-CEO of NEXT Clean Fuels, Christopher Efird commented, "While we have made significant progress on our path towards becoming public through the SPAC process with ITAQ, the timeline in which ITAQ is required to consummate a merger has become compressed, and during this period of adverse market conditions we have agreed to terminate our proposed business combination agreement.
+CEO of NEXT, Christopher Efird commented, "While we have made significant progress on our path towards becoming public through the SPAC process with ITAQ, the timeline in which ITAQ is required to consummate a merger has become compressed, and during this period of adverse market conditions we have agreed to terminate our proposed business combination agreement.
 While this was a difficult decision, we have the discipline and capital markets expertise that enables us to make these decisions.
 Given where we stand today, moving forward with this merger would not have been in the best interests of NEXT.
-Importantly, this termination does not impact our development activities in Oregon or our intent to pursue NEXT becoming a publicly-traded entity.
+Importantly, this termination does not impact our development activities in Oregon or our intent to pursue creative financing opportunities.
 My overarching goal is to remain open and opportunistic in finding a favorable capital markets path for NEXT in the near-term.
 We thank the ITAQ team for the partnership and support throughout this process."

 Additional information regarding the termination of the transaction agreement for the proposed business combination is provided in a Current Report on Form 8-K filed by ITAQ with the SEC.
 It is available at www.sec.gov.